 After trying to sell their acne product to Neutrogena in 1993, two dermatologists, Dr. Katie Rodan and Dr. Kathy Fields, licensed their product to the infomercial company Guthy-Renker in 1995.
 Proactiv was perfect for television sales, becoming trendy among teenagers on the strength of its celebrity spokespeople including Jessica Simpson, Justin Bieber, and Kendall Jenner.
-Proactiv made $1 billion worth of sales in 2015.
+Proactiv made $1.5 billion in 2017, according to Forbes.

 Launched a year after Sony's Playstation, the N64 is remembered as the beginning of the end of Nintendo's dominance in the video game console world in the 1990s.
 Though somewhat outpaced by the Playstation, the system was home to some legendary games, including "GoldenEye 007," "The Legend of Zelda: Ocarina of Time," and "Mario Kart 64."
 The console actually launched with Super Mario 64, a game many credit with changing video gaming forever.

 You may also like:'90s toys every kid wanted